osmosis-labs/governance/proposals/2021-7-incentive_adjust_semiauto/README.md

 - Does not directly deal with the implications of redirecting X/ATOM trade through combination of X/OSMO and OSMO/ATOM. ie using two pools instead of one doubles the "volume" created by each trade.

 ## Open Questions
-- How are we deciing eligbility for pool incentives?
+- How are we deciding eligibility for pool incentives?
   - So far we seem to have followed a process of roughly:
     -  "We incentivize the largest X/OSMO and X/ATOM pool which has non-zero swap fee"
   - Do we have a preference for particular pool weights?
     - Pools 1, 3, 5, 7, 9, 10, 13, 15, 22, and 42 are all 50/50
     - Pools 2, 4, 6 and 8 are not.
   - What about pools with more than 2 assets?
-    - Would triple pools (Osmo/Atom/X) for each token X be a good compromise.
+    - Would triple pools (OSMO/ATOM/X) for each token X be a good compromise.
 Where it's possible to directly trade Atom/X, but where rewards are linked to OSMO exposure?
     - What about "one big pool" with all the assets?
       - This could be market cap weighted to make a diversified index fund.
 - How do we decide the share of incentives a new pool should get?